Volume 11, Issue 2 (Winter 2026) Health in Emergencies and Disasters Quarterly 2026, 11(2): 139-150 | Back to browse issues page

 XML Print

-2- Department of Medical Surgical Nursing, School of Nursing and Midwifery ، Tabriz University of Medical Sciences، Tabriz، Iran
+1- Department of Medical Surgical Nursing, School of Nursing and Midwifery, Urmia University of Medical Sciences, Urmia, Iran.

-4- Department of Medical Surgical Nursing, School of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran , ddshzd@yahoo.com
+2- Department of Medical Surgical Nursing, School of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran.

-5- Department of Medical Surgical Nursing, School of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran
+4- Department of Medical Surgical Nursing, School of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran. , ddshzd@yahoo.com

-Background: Pre-hospital paramedics providing immediate care to patients with contagious disease were at high risk of infection.
-This study aimed to assess the exposure risk and risk management of pre-hospital paramedics during the COVID-19 pandemic.
+Background: Pre-hospital paramedics providing immediate care to patients with contagious disease are at a high risk of infection.
+This study aimed to assess the exposure risk and risk management practices of pre-hospital paramedics during the COVID-19 pandemic.

-Materials and Methods: A cross-sectional study was conducted among 335 paramedics from 49 emergency medical stations in two cities located in northwestern of Iran who were recruited through census.
-Data was collected using a World Health Organization questionnaire to assess the COVID-19 exposure risk of health workers.
+Materials and Methods: A cross-sectional study was conducted among 335 paramedics from 49 emergency medical stations in two cities located in northwestern of Iran, who were recruited through census.
+Data were collected using a World Health Organization (WHO) questionnaire to assess the COVID-19 exposure risk among health workers.

-Results: The results showed that the highest risk of exposure (86.0%) was in the domain of occupational exposure and that 55.2% of paramedics were at high risk of exposure to COVID-19.
-Among paramedics, 95.2% used personal protective equipment when caring for patient and 93.1% when performing aerosol-generating procedures.
+Results: The results showed that the highest risk of exposure (86.0%) was in the domain of occupational exposure, and 55.2% of paramedics were at high risk of exposure to COVID-19.
+Among paramedics, 95.2% used personal protective equipment (PPE) when caring for patients and 93.1% when performing aerosol-generating procedures.

 Conclusion: A significant number of pre-hospital paramedics were found to be at high exposure risk to COVID-19 during ambulance missions.
-Therefore, adherence to contact and droplet precautions, taking airborne precautions during aerosol-generating procedures, access to appropriate PPE, proper use of PPE, and appropriate training courses may lead to exposure risk management and improve their safety.
+Therefore, adherence to contact and droplet precautions, implementation of airborne precautions during aerosol-generating procedures, access to appropriate PPE, proper use of PPE, and participation in appropriate training courses may lead to improved exposure risk management and enhance their safety.

 Add your comments about this article : Your username or Email: